-Your hearing aids are designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
+Your hearing aids are designed to operate in public and residential environments and are designed to comply with International Electromagnetic Compatibility emissions and immunity standards for medical devices.
 However, it is still possible that you may experience interference caused by power line disturbances, airport metal detectors, electromagnetic fields from other medical devices, radio signals and electrostatic discharges.